csbg/SplineOmics/README.md

 outliers of your dataset?
 Which limma design formula should you use?
 Here, we call these decisions hyperparameters.
 We believe it is not straightforward answering these questions without testing their impact on the actual analysis.
-That is why the `splinetime` package contains a function to streamline the exploration of the different combination of these hyperparameters.
+That is why the `SplineOmics` package contains a function to streamline the exploration of the different combination of these hyperparameters.
 With that function, you can very quickly and systematically explore which effect your hyperparameter choices have on